Burgundy

 Home to many of France’s very finest wines, the picturesque Burgundy winegrowing region is made up of a patchwork of small vineyards.
 The region has two main grape varieties; chardonnay for the white wines, and the famous pinot noir for the red wines.
 Terroir is all important, and the position of the maze of walled vineyards spreading in and around the villages, dictates which grapes will become Grand Cru, Village or Regional wines.
 Thirteen miles (21 km), southwest of Burgundy’s wine capital, Beaune, lies the Roman bath village of Santenay.
 Here, the majority of the vineyards are planted with grow pinot noir grapes, but the higher slopes are being planted more and more with Chardonnay.
 The red wines of Santenay are well structured and finely balanced.
 The whites have mineral undertones.

 Since 1893, the Chapelle family has put all their energy into producing exceptional wines that express their terroir.
-This winery has often been one of the region’s pioneers; a great uncle was one of those that fought for the recognition of the Appellation d’Origine Contrôlée system for classifying wines, and more recently Jean François Chapelle has changed the treatment and production methods to conform to organic agriculture standards.
+This winery has often been one of the region’s pioneers.
+Jean-François' great uncle was one of those that fought for the recognition of the Appellation d’Origine Contrôlée system for classifying wines.
+His father was one of the first Santeany winemakers to sell all of his wine directly, and in 2006, Jean-François was the first Santenay winemaker to convert the totality of his vines to being organically certified.

-From Domaine Chapelle’s excellent wines, Gourmet Odyssey has chosen the Santenay “Clos de Cornières” red wine.
+From Domaine Chapelle’s excellent wines, Gourmet Odyssey has chosen the Santenay “Clos des Cornières” organic red wine.
 This is a firm, ruby coloured wine, with red fruit scents of blackcurrant and raspberries, and a hint of liquorice coming through in the bouquet.
 The finish is smooth and well-balanced.

 > Wine - Red